Food Forests for Schools

-As a source of free materials for public school classrooms, the Ocean Bank Center has logged over 26,025 educator visits since opening in 1993, reaching nearly 2 million M-DCPS students.
+As a source of free materials for public school classrooms, the Ocean Bank Center has logged over 27,500 educator visits since opening in 1993, and over $8.7 million in supplies have been donated to classrooms benefitting more than 2 million M-DCPS students.

 If your business has excess inventory or outdated equipment and supplies, you can donate them to The Education Fund, which provides classroom teachers with desperately needed supplies, while a company may be eligible for a tax deduction of up to 200 percent.

 The Education Fund's Teach-A-Thon -- a "thon" with a twist -- increases public awareness about the critical role that teachers play in student achievement.
 Business professionals from across the county learn about the challenges of teaching, gather support pledges from colleagues, and then experience firsthand the difficulties and rewards of a day in the classroom.
 Participants gain a deeper understanding for teachers, teaching quality, and its impact on student success.
-A total of 2,100 business professionals have celebrated their participation in a Victory Party -- and more because attendees of this party get to sample scrumptious dishes made by one of the 30+ culinary teams that compete in this "Taste of Education" Victory Party -- a la South Beach Wine and Food Festival -- then serve the dishes to 500 or more attendees.
-Mark your calendars for February 8, 2018!
+A total of 2,443 business professionals have celebrated their participation in a Victory Party -- where they get to sample scrumptious dishes made by one of the 30+ student culinary teams that compete in this "Taste of Education" Victory Party -- a la South Beach Wine and Food Festival -- then serve the dishes to 500 or more attendees.

 Ideas with IMPACT

 Designed to recognize and reward innovative teachers, Ideas with IMPACT is an investment in success that brings out the entrepreneur in our classroom teachers.
 Ideas with IMPACT provides teachers who have developed successful classroom teaching methods with funds to package and export their curriculum.
 Ideas with IMPACT also provides stipends to teachers who wish to adapt and franchise these winning ideas in their own classrooms.
 By cultivating teacher leaders, convening teachers to share these "best practices," and creating opportunities for teachers' professional growth, Ideas with IMPACT creates a network of support for teachers focused on improving student instruction and meeting student needs.
 The beneficiaries are the students who receive classroom instruction proven to excite learning and increase achievement.
 The Idea EXPO-The Teacher Conference will take place on Saturday, Dec.
-2, 2017 at the Miami Airport Convention Center.
-Erin Gruwell, founder of the Freedom Writers Institute and the subject of a motion picture starring Hilary Swank, is the keynote speaker.
+1, 2018 at the Miami Airport Convention Center.
+Fredi Lajvardi, nationally recognized STEM Educator and subject of the major motion picture, Spare Parts, is the keynote speaker.